kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.1109   Carburetor air cooling.

-It must be shown under §29.1043 that each installation using two-stage superchargers has means to maintain the air temperature, at the carburetor inlet, at or below the maximum established value.
+It must be shown under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1043   Cooling tests.|§29.1043]] that each installation using two-stage superchargers has means to maintain the air temperature, at the carburetor inlet, at or below the maximum established value.

 ### Exhaust System